Premium lots from the upper segment of Schulman auctions

 Schulman b.v., Auction 368, Lot 661

-An exceptional provincial issue based on the silver rider.
-Such large gold pieces are among the absolute top segment in the Republic of the United Netherlands.
+An exceptional provincial issue based on the silver rider (ducaton).
+Such large gold pieces rank among the absolute top segment of the Republic of the United Netherlands and are of great importance for the study of provincial coinage.

 Kingdom of the Netherlands — 10 Guilder 1828